Viral infections, and some hormonal disorders are common causes of dilated cardiomyopathy.

 Use of alcohol Alcohol Alcohol (ethanol) is a depressant.
 Consuming large amounts rapidly or regularly can cause health problems, including organ damage, coma, and death.
 Genetics and personal characteristics may... read more (when intake is heavy and undernutrition is also present), cocaine, some antidepressants, some antipsychotic drugs, and a few chemotherapy drugs

-Rare causes of dilated cardiomyopathy include pregnancy (peripartum cardiomyopathy Peripartum cardiomyopathy Most women who have heart disorders—including certain heart valve disorders (such as mitral valve prolapse) and some birth defects of the heart—can safely give birth to healthy children, without... read more ), iron overload Overview of Iron Overload Iron is essential for life, so the body usually tightly controls iron absorption from food and recycles the iron from red blood cells.
+Rare causes of dilated cardiomyopathy include pregnancy ( peripartum cardiomyopathy Peripartum cardiomyopathy Most women who have heart disorders—including certain heart valve disorders (such as mitral valve prolapse) and some birth defects of the heart—can safely give birth to healthy children, without... read more ), iron overload Overview of Iron Overload Iron is essential for life, so the body usually tightly controls iron absorption from food and recycles the iron from red blood cells.
 People lose small amounts of iron every day, and even a... read more , and connective tissue disorders such as rheumatoid arthritis Rheumatoid Arthritis (RA) Rheumatoid arthritis is an inflammatory arthritis in which joints, usually including those of the hands and feet, are inflamed, resulting in swelling, pain, and often destruction of joints.... read more , systemic lupus erythematosus Systemic Lupus Erythematosus (SLE) Systemic lupus erythematosus is a chronic autoimmune inflammatory connective tissue disorder that can involve joints, kidneys, skin, mucous membranes, and blood vessel walls.
 Problems in the... read more (lupus), and systemic sclerosis Systemic Sclerosis Systemic sclerosis is a rare, chronic autoimmune rheumatic disorder characterized by degenerative changes and scarring in the skin, joints, and internal organs and by blood vessel abnormalities... read more .
-Extreme stress can also sometimes cause a type of dilated cardiomyopathy called Takotsubo cardiomyopathy.
+Extreme stress can also sometimes cause a type of dilated cardiomyopathy called Takotsubo cardiomyopathy, stress cardiomyopathy, or broken heart syndrome.
 Diseases such as sarcoidosis Sarcoidosis Sarcoidosis is a disease in which abnormal collections of inflammatory cells (granulomas) form in many organs of the body.
 Sarcoidosis usually develops in people aged 20 to 40, most often people... read more can also cause dilated cardiomyopathy.

 When no specific cause can be identified, the disorder is called an idiopathic dilated cardiomyopathy.